 If there are large gaps and the need can be fulfilled by one or a few people, consider hiring externally for people who can help fill in these gaps.
 Of course, you will still need to develop your organization’s talents over time, but if you find the right person it can be a quick win.
 The feasibility of this option will depend on your headcount constraints and budget.

 If you can’t hire new employees to fill the skill gaps, it’s time to make the best of the ones you do have.
-Over half the companies in a recent survey say they use training to develop their employees’ skills in-house, so they are able to fill open positions internally.
+Over half the companies in a recent survey say they use training to develop their employees’ skills in-house using tools like learning management systems, so they are able to fill open positions internally.
 Over time, your team will continue to grow and develop new talents to meet the needs of a changing workplace.
 You have options for employee training.
 Here are a few you can consider:

 - Online courses/eLearning